-Open Die and Closed Die Forging Services
+Open Die and Closed Die Forging Sourcing Services

-Forging Processes: Open Die Forging & Closed Die Forging
+Open Die & Closed Die Forging Processes

 Open Die Forging

-Open die forging is the process of deforming a piece of metal between multiple dies that do not completely enclose the material.
-The metal is altered as the dies “hammer” or “stamp” the material through a series of movements until the desired shape is achieved.
-Products formed through open forging often need secondary machining and refining to achieve the tolerances required for the finished specifications.
-Open die forging is often used for short run forgings of parts that are simple, rather than complex, in design, such as discs, rings, sleeves, cylinders and shafts.
+Open die forging is also called smith forging or free forging.
+Products formed through open die forging often need secondary machining and refining to achieve the tolerances required for the finished specifications.
+Smith forging is often used for short runs of parts that are simple in design, such as discs, rings, sleeves, cylinders, and shafts.
 Custom shapes can also be produced with free forging.

 Closed Die Forging